 It’s so important to breathe and appreciate what we have.
 If we just stop and think, we may already have everything we need to make us happy and fulfilled.
 I decided to attempt a 365 Challenge at the start of 2010 – take a photo every day for a year, and try and make the photos somewhat meaningful in some small way.
 I enjoy photography, and I also like to write, so this seemed like a nice pairing.
 I wasn’t sure I’d complete the challenge – a photo every day is quite a commitment – and I didn’t know where it would take me.
 However, I have historically finished what I’ve started and never failed to do what I’ve said I will do, so logic dictated that this wouldn’t really be any different.
 And it was interesting to look back at the end of the year and view where I’d been, what I’ve been thinking about, what I’d seen through the camera lens, and consider where I am going next.

 I managed three straight years; when 2012 started, it seemed logical to keep going.
 Some days it was hard to force myself to pick up the camera, but it’s been an interesting journey in contemplation.
-I decided to take a break from the project in 2013, the challenge became a chore when life threw some devastating curve balls at me, so I opted to do a 52 weeks project instead.
-It kept the camera nearby, but not chained to me.
+I decided to take a break from the project in 2013, the challenge became a chore when life threw some devastating curve balls at me, so I opted to do a 52 weeks project instead, and then I did another 365, then a half of one, and so on.
+It keeps the camera nearby, but not chained to me.

 Most of my photographs are hosted on Flickr, and those images, when clicked on, will take you to my photostream, but the reflections are mostly housed here.